estraviz/data-science-roadmap/README-detailed-version.md

   3. Population and Hybrid Algorithms.
   4. Multiobjective optimization.
   5. Evaluation of optimization.
+- [X] [Python: Getting Started](https://www.pluralsight.com/courses/python-getting-started) (by Bo Milanovich at Pluralsight). ~ 3 hours.
+  1. Course overview.
+  2. Introduction.
+  3. Types, Statements, and Other Goodies.
+  4. Functions, Files, Yield, and Lambda.
+  5. Object Oriented Programming - Classes and Why Do We Need Them?
+  6. Putting It All Together - Let’s Make It a Web App.
+  7. Python Tips and Tricks.

 ### R <sub><sup><sub>([back to top &uarr;](#table-of-contents))</sub></sup></sub>
 - [X] [Computation in Science and Engineering: numerical simulation](http://www.ehu.eus/en/web/kisa/prestakuntza-programa) (by Ander Murua. *Master in Computational Engineering and Intelligent Systems*, University of the Basque Country).
 6 ECTS ~ 150 hours.